V1236/VforMSF/README.md

 # VforMSF
 Enhance and automate metasploit console with VforMSF.
 This script acts an an add-on to enhance msfconsole by adding utilities, automations and additional modules writen in python.

-Assistant.py comes included.
-Run it in a separate window for a helpful AI assistant named Remy (must input your own openai API key) https://github.com/V1236/Remy-Red-Team-Assistant

 Check out the sister project: https://github.com/V1236/VforC2 (outdated)

 ## Installation